|Technical Rating: |

 |This type of configuration is known as mixed hybrid mode and is currently not supported by RM. |

-G Suite and Office 365 can be used together with (federated to) RM Unify.
-It is possible to federate G Suite and Office 365 to two separate domains in RM Unify, or federate both using the same domain.
-If using the same domain, email should only be configured for use with one cloud service (Office 365\G Suite) or the other, dependent on your MX record configuration.
+Yes, Google Workspace and Microsoft 365 can both be federated to RM Unify, whether to separate domain names or the same domain name.
+If using the same domain, email should only be configured for use with one cloud service (Microsoft 365/Google Workspace) or the other, dependent on your MX record configuration.

 For more information, please refer to the following articles in the Other Useful Articles section below:

-- TEC4945314: Supported configurations when federating your RM Unify establishment to G Suite and Microsoft Office 365.
+- TEC4945314: Supported configurations when federating your RM Unify establishment to Google Workspace and Microsoft 365.

-- TEC4904117: Unable to match existing G Suite accounts to RM Unify when Microsoft Office 365 is already installed.
+- TEC4904117: Unable to match existing Google Workspace accounts to RM Unify when Microsoft 365 is already installed.

 |Can I access Microsoft Teams via RM Unify?|